iheartla/iheartla/README.md

 You can find releases on the GitHub [release page](https://github.com/iheartla/iheartla/releases).
 The following instructions are for running from source.

-I❤️LA depends on Python 3.x and several modules.
+I❤️LA depends on Python 3.x (>= Python 3.10) and several modules.
 You can install the modules via `pip`:

-    pip3 install tatsu==4.4 regex wxpython PyMuPDF==1.18.7 sympy
+    pip3 install tatsu==5.7.3 regex wxpython PyMuPDF==1.18.7 sympy
     ## For development, also install:
     pip3 install graphviz cppyy numpy scipy pyinstaller